 IMID (Immune Mediated Inflammatory Diseases) BioResource

-A recallable resource of participants with IMID including rheumatoid arthritis, systemic lupus erythematosus and psoriasis with cross cutting co-morbidities.
+The IMID BioResource is a recallable group of participants with conditions such as rheumatoid arthritis, systemic lupus erythematosus and psoriasis, including those with related co-morbidities.

 Joint, body pain as skeleton and muscle anatomy of the body with a group of sore joints